 While all example citations below are formatted in Harvard style, please adapt them to the style format required by your institution, publisher or agency.
 However, please do include each element of content—most importantly the DOI expressed as a URL.

-Citing occurrence data downloads
+Occurrence data downloads

 When downloading data from GBIF.org, a registered user is immediately redirected to a page that includes the following information: